KuldeepSahoo917/mern-ecommerce/README.md

 ---

-# 🔐 21.
-Configure Backend Environment on EC2
+# 2.Configure Backend Environment on EC2

 Create the backend environment file: